tbauriedel/cheat-docs/README.md

 The available cheats (and thus a list of them) can be viewed [here](docs/).

+## Acknowledgments
+This cheatsheet is insipred by the one created by [martialblog](https://github.com/martialblog/cheatsheet).

 ## Installation

 Clone the repository into your home: